Orangeburg Dog Bite Lawyer

 • Emotional distress

-There are times when dog bites lead to permanent nerve damage or, in situations where the victim falls, it may cause traumatic brain injuries.
+There are times when dog bites lead to permanent nerve damage, or, in situations where the victim falls, it may cause traumatic brain injuries.
 Children, who are very prone to dog bites because of their size and trusting disposition, may even suffer permanent damage or death.
 Many people need psychological and psychiatric counseling after these events as well.
 Do not discredit the impact of your personal mental health and emotional turmoil after these events.